 BUY ALL FOUR SPEAKERS AND SAVE 15% OFF THE REGULAR TICKET PRICE!

-Fonda revolutionized the fitness industry with the release of Jane Fonda’s Workout in 1982.
-She followed with the production of 23 home exercise videos, 13 audio recordings, and five books – selling 17 million copies all together.
+Fonda revolutionized the fitness industry with the release of Jane Fonda’s Workout in 1982 then followed with the production of 23 home exercise videos, 13 audio recordings, and five books–selling 17 million copies all together.
 In May 2005, Random House published Fonda’s memoir, My Life So Far, which immediately went to #1 on The New York Times bestseller list.
-That same spring Monster-in-Law, her first film in 15 years, also became the #1 box office hit making Fonda the first person to simultaneously have a #1 book and #1 movie.
-Her book Prime Time, released in 2011, offers a comprehensive guide to living life to the fullest, particularly beyond middle age.
-Her new book, Being A Teen, is an all-encompassing guide to adolescence, and provides advice to teenagers (and their parents) on health, identity, relationships, sex, and more.
+That same spring, Monster-in-Law, her first film in 15 years, also became the #1 box office hit making Fonda the first person to simultaneously have a #1 book and #1 movie.

-In addition to her tremendous success as a stage and screen actress, Jane Fonda focuses much of her time on activism and social change – Fonda is the founder of the Georgia Campaign for Adolescent Power & Potential and the Jane Fonda Center for Adolescent Reproductive Health at the Emory University School of Medicine.
+Fonda is the founder of the Georgia Campaign for Adolescent Power & Potential and the Jane Fonda Center for Adolescent Reproductive Health at the Emory University School of Medicine.
 Fonda also sits on the boards of Women and Foreign Policy at the Council on Foreign Relations, the Women’s Media Center (which she co-founded in 2004), and V-Day.
-A former UN Goodwill Ambassador, she is a frequent speaker on youth development, child sexual abuse, eating disorders, and adolescent reproductive health, among other topics.
-Fonda is an avid reader, writer, hiker, fly fisherwoman, and meditator.
+A former UN Goodwill Ambassador, she is a frequent speaker on a variety of subjects including: motivation, health and wellness, business, women’s issues, achievement and perseverance.

 Dave Barry has been a professional humorist ever since he discovered that professional humor was a lot easier than working.